Penelope Stout: Legend and history

 Stockton follows Smith (but not Hart) in recounting the old Indian’s warning of a planned “massacre.”
 Stockton places the event in the “little village” of Middletown and dates it to the early years of Penelope’s marriage, when she was the mother of “two little children,” a detail not found in earlier accounts.
 In fact, Penelope was the mother of at least seven (the oldest about twenty) when she and her husband helped found Middletown in 1664.
 Stockton follows Hart (but not Smith) in claiming without primary sourcing that Penelope lived to be 110.

 Like the Powers, Stockton ends his account by noting that Penelope son's Jonathan founded the Baptist Church in Hopewell, a fact noted first by Rev. Hart.
 While all mention that the congregation met in Stout family homes for many years, none mentions that people were enslaved in those homes.
-At the time of his death, Jonathan Stout owned three people: two “negro girls” valued at £20 and a “negro man” worth £35.”
+At the time of his death, Jonathan Stout owned three people: two “negro girls” valued at £20 and a “negro man” worth £35.
 Even as history, theirs is a selective retelling.

 In the past century, Penelope's story has continued to change.
 In his 1926 American Marriages before 1699, William Montgomery Clemens claims without documentation that Penelope was the daughter of a "Kent or Lent" and the widow of a "Von Printzen."
 No corresponding records have been discovered.
-Clemens puts the Stouts' marriage in Gravesend in 1634-5, a decade before the settlement was founded, leading scholar Virginie Adane to conclude, "the record appears to be made up."
-Once introduced, however, the name "Kent" remained attached to the tale.
-In his 1951 Stout and Other Families, Herald F. Stout rejects 1634-5 as a plausible date of marriage, but tentatively accepts Clemens' other claims, hypothesizing that Penelope was born, "presumably in Amsterdam, Holland, perhaps of dissenting English parents, which would account for her reported maiden name of Kent or Lent."
+Clemens puts the Stouts' marriage in Gravesend in 1645. " Once introduced, however, the name "Kent" remained attached to the tale.
+In his 1951 Stout and Other Families, Herald F. Stout rejects 1634-5 as a plausible date of marriage, but tentatively accepts Clemens' other claims, hypothesizing that Penelope was born, "presumably in Amsterdam, Holland in 1622, perhaps of dissenting English parents, which would account for her reported maiden name of Kent or Lent."
 In 1999, Carole Chandler Waldrup treats "Kent" as a first name and identifies the legend's murdered husband as "Kent Van Prinicis" in her Colonial Women: 23 Europeans Who Helped Build a Nation.
 Evelyn Ogden retains the surnames given by Clemens, but reverses their roles in her 2017 "biographical sketch" of "Penelope Van Princis" for the Descendants of the Founders of New Jersey.
 In her account, Penelope is the Amsterdam-born daughter of “Baron VanPrincis (a.k.a.
 Van Prinzen)” and the wife of "John Kent."
 Like Clemens, Ogden and Waldrup fail to provide historical evidence for their claims.